wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 A logging source might only capture minimal information in its default configuration, giving you insufficient detail to accurately answer the incident questions.
 You should attempt to answer the incident question with the logs that are being captured.
 If you find yourself short of data, change configuration so you capture more detail.

-### Structuring the system: Centralised versus decentralised logging
+### Structuring the system: Centralised versus decentralized logging
 Once you begin planning how to collect your logs, you'll very likely have to decide between pulling them into a central store, and keeping them where they are.

-A centralised solution can be used to provide a standalone logging service.
-The more sources that feed into a centralised store, the more useful it will be, and the better the return on your investment.
+A centralized solution can be used to provide a standalone logging service.
+The more sources that feed into a centralized store, the more useful it will be, and the better the return on your investment.
 Centralising logging will also mean you don’t have to physically go to each machine when investigating an incident.
 This will create a more responsive system, requiring minimal resources to operate it.

-A decentralised setup involves leaving the logs in-situ because, without any further work on your part, they allow you to answer 'yes' to the questions listed above.
+A decentralized setup involves leaving the logs in-situ because, without any further work on your part, they allow you to answer 'yes' to the questions listed above.
 Cloud-based email services, for example, may already be in an easy to search interface and securely held for a suitable length of time.
-You could extract these logs to a centralised service, but for most common scenarios this won't give enough extra benefit to justify the costs.
+You could extract these logs to a centralized service, but for most common scenarios this won't give enough extra benefit to justify the costs.

 A determining factor is how you want to use the data in future.
 For example, if you want to combine it with other data sets (to query across both), moving these logs to your central storage system will be worthwhile.
 The other consideration is the ongoing maintenance and assurance that logs are being captured.
-A decentralised model could slowly change over time, becoming less effective.
+A decentralized model could slowly change over time, becoming less effective.

-In most cases, a centralised store is used in combination with other vendor dashboards/APIs.
-Taking all logs to a centralised source is a never-ending (and resource intensive) job.
+In most cases, a centralized store is used in combination with other vendor dashboards/APIs.
+Taking all logs to a centralized source is a never-ending (and resource intensive) job.
 In practice, you will cherry pick what you need to hold centrally (so you can run multi-dataset queries) and call out to other services that already hold the logs in a suitable manner (e.g. cloud services, network panel).

 # C. Implement log storage and tooling for analysis

 What you do at this stage will depend on the decisions you made in Step 2.
-If you chose a centralised solution, you will need to consider how to implement the following components.
+If you chose a centralized solution, you will need to consider how to implement the following components.

 Some products combine multiple components, so the individual components may not always be obvious.
 This is particularly true of commercial products.